Older Pets and Older People

 Cinnamon Trust

 The Cinnamon Trust’s main objective is “to respect and preserve the treasured relationship between owners and their pets”.
-So it works with elderly owners and the terminally ill to overcome difficulties, with day to day pet are, temporary pet care, and life long pet care.
-Its volunteers help with activities such as dog walking, fostering pets, changing and cleaning litter trays and bird cages, taking pets to the vets, delivery to and collection from the groomers, and brushing cats - some owners have mobility problems so can't do this themselves.
-And they've partnered up with TrustedCare who have a list of homes and support for people needing residential care, too, so if you're looking for a pet-friendly care home, contact TrustedCare The Trust celebrates its 40th year this year, an amazing achievement.
-Why not take part in the Cinnamon Treasure Trail this July and August?
-It's sponsored by Seasalt who are based in Cornwall.
-Visit the Cinnamon Trust's website here.
+So it works with elderly owners and the terminally ill to overcome difficulties, with day to day pet care (e.g. at home), temporary pet care (e.g. if you have to go into hospital), and life long pet care.
+It also has two sanctuaries, one in Devon and one in Cornwall.
+These are warm, free-roaming environment with cosy sofas, home-cooked meals, and TVs playing quietly in the background.
+This is for those over 65 and the terminally ill.
+And they've partnered up with TrustedCare who have a list of homes and support for people needing residential care, too, so if you're looking for a pet-friendly care home, contact TrustedCare

 The Oldies work with animal rescues to raise awareness of the plight of their oldies looking for homes - and they list older dogs from many UK rescues.
 They rescue and rehome Oldies Club dogs through their own network of foster homes (they are always looking for fosterers and transport volunteers) - please take a look and see if you can help.